Cryptographic fundamentals

 ASD-Approved Cryptographic Algorithms

-The approved asymmetric/public key algorithms are:
+The approved asymmetric cryptographic algorithms are:

 • Diffie-Hellman (DH) for agreeing on encryption session keys